7RU7H/CTFs/HackTheBox/Retired-Machines/Book/Book-Helped-Thorough.md

 WTF is SQL truncation!?! - SEE Beyond Root:
 [Medium - r3d-buck3t: bypass-authentication-with-sql-truncation-attack](https://medium.com/r3d-buck3t/bypass-authentication-with-sql-truncation-attack-25a0c33ab87f)

-SQL truncation attack is in how SQL handles input when it is longer than the field it is writing to as when you are creating a text field in an SQL database, you also define the maximum length of the field.
+SQL truncation attack exploits how SQL handles input when it is longer than the field it is writing to.
+When you are creating a text field in an SQL database, you also define the maximum length of the field, but because SQL truncates the maximum width plus one including the  ` ` whitespace or url encoded as: `+`.
+That if we can enumerate the administration email address we may be able to create another administrator account, but:
 1. Do we fulfil requirements:
 	 - Is the site using SQL to store usernames (or equivalents) and passwords?
 	 - Can we register a new user? - Web Privilege Escalation